cocos3d/cocos3d/README.md

 3D scenes within an app.
 Using standard UIKit controls, you can load and transition between several of the Cocos3D demos listed above.

+By default, this demo app uses `Main.storyboard`, which is a Universal Storyboard suitable for use with either iPad or iPhone layouts.
+However, Univeral Storyboards require iOS8.
+If you encounter issues with previous iOS versions, the project also includes `Main_iPad.storyboard`,  which can be used with previous versions of iOS on an iPad.
+You can set the app to use this alternate Storyboard in the *General* tab of the `CC3DemoMultiScene` Target build settings, within Xcode.

 <a name="cocos2d"></a>